ably77/RH-demos/autoscaling/README.md

 Once your MachineSets have been created it is possible to set up Cluster AutoScaling using the Cluster Autoscaler Operator.
 Since the Cluster AutoScaler operates cluster-wide, it defines a global setting for the min/max cores, memory, and nodes for the entire cluster.

 ### Deploy the ClusterAutoscaler
-Use the script called `setup_clusterautoscaler.sh` in order to create a new machine autoscaler based off of the `machineautoscaler.template.yaml`.
-Using a text editor of choice, edit the file and replace the variable values to desired values.
-See example below
+Use the script called `setup_clusterautoscaler.sh` in order to create a new cluster autoscaler based off of the `clusterautoscaler.template.yaml`.
+The default values are set for this demo to the parameters below, but you can change any values as you see fit.
 ```
-maxnodestotal=6
+maxnodestotal=15
-cores_min=4
+cores_min=6
-cores_max=24
+cores_max=30
-mem_min=4
+mem_min=24
-mem_max=32
+mem_max=120
 scaledown_enabled=true
 ```